Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Time to write the function for setting up a new piggy bank, which in turn means specifying the init function for a smart contract.
-A smart contract must specify an init function, which is called when new instances of the contract are created, and is used to setup the initial state of the contract instance.
+A smart contract must specify an init function, which is called when new instances of the contract are created, and is used to set up the initial state of the contract instance.

 .. note::